 - Labels print directly from your Etsy dashboard

-Example savings: A USPS Priority Mail label that costs $9.50 at the post office might cost $7.80 through Etsy.
+A USPS Priority Mail label that costs $9.50 at the post office might cost $7.80 through Etsy.
 The savings add up when you ship frequently.

 Compare Etsy shipping rates with other platforms like Pirate Ship or your own carrier accounts.
 Depending on your volume, you might find better deals elsewhere.